-Problem Possible Cause Solutions Stove smokes Operating technique Open bypass and air damper prior to reloading stove Blocked Chimney Examine chimney and stovepipe for blockage and creosote accumulations.
+Problem Possible Cause Solutions Stove smokes Operating technique Open bypass and air damper prior to reloading stove Cold start Check and establish a chimney draft prior to lighting the stove.
+If you have neutral or a down draft, preheat the chimney with a hairdryer, heat gun, or twists of lit newspa- per.
+Blocked Chimney Examine chimney and stovepipe for blockage and creosote accumulations.
 Check spark arrestor screen on your cap, if you have one.
 Blocked outside airduct Check the outside inlet for blockage caused by snow, debris, or insects.
 Oversized chimney Reline chimney to appropriate size.
 Chimney too short Add height (industry standard is 15ft or more).
 More than one appliance vented into flue Disconnect other appliances, seal openings appropriately.
-Back Puffing or sudden internal ignitions Operating technique Open bypass and air dampers before opening to reload and keep it open a few minutes after reload- ing.
+Back Puffing or sudden internal ignitions Operating technique Open bypass and air dampers before opening to reload and keep it open a few minutes after reloading.
 Burn rate too low Open air damper to allow for hotter burn.
 Chimney down draft In high wind areas, a specially designed wind cap may be necessary.
-Combustor plugged Clean combustor of accumulated fly ash.
-Tight house Dedicated air supply with outside air adaptor attachment to stove.
-Combustor not glowing Late stage of burn Combustor does not need to be glowing to be work- ing.
-Check smoke exiting chimney to help deter- mine if combustor is working properly.
-Stove burning too hot or fast Ashpan Door is Open Close ash door securely, check ash door gasket,check clean out door or cap secure.
-Excessive draft Adjust air damper to lower setting.
-Extra tall chimney Consider installing pipe damper High wind or hilltop location Install wind cap on top of chimney
+Combustor is plugged Clean combustor of accumulated fly ash.
+Tight house Dedicated air supply with outside air adapter attachment to stove.
+Combustor not glowing Late stage of burn Combustor does not need to be glowing to be working.
+Check smoke exiting chimney to help determine if combus- tor is working properly.
+Stove burning too hot or fast Ashpan Door is Open Close ash door securely, check ash door gasket for tight seal.
+Excessive draft Adjust air damper to lower setting;a pipe damper may be necessary.
+Extra tall chimney Consider installing pipe damper

-Insufficient Heat Poor quality or green wood Use only well-seasoned wood (dried at least one year).
-Test with kiln dried wood.
+Stove burning too hot or fast (cont.)
+High wind or hilltop location Install wind cap on top of chimney Insufficient Heat Poor quality or green wood Use only dry wood (dried at least one year depending on wood species) Test with kiln dried wood.
 Blocked outside air duct Check outside air duct for blockage Heat going up chimney Test with thermometer on 1st section of stovepipe- temps should drop below 300 degrees F when combustor is engaged.
 Acrid odor during initial burn Paint and/or window gasket curing Open windows until paint or gasket is cured.
-Window Dirty First start up fire Check gap for air guide at top of stove window inside stove.
-There should be a 17/64" in gap between glass and edge of cast iron plate.
-A smaller gap due to ash build up could restrict air flow and cause the window to soot up.
-Airflow restricted Open-air damper in small increments until some slow flames appear.
-Run hot fire to burn smoke off the glass, or remove build up with glass cleaner when stove is cold.
+Window Dirty First start up fire This is sometimes the result of condensation in a new stove, and should disappear after several hot fires.
+Airflow too restricted Open the air damper in small increments until some slow flames appear.
+Run a hot fire to burn smoke off the glass, or remove build up with glass cleaner when stove is cold.
 Smoldering fire Green or wet wood.
-Burn drier wood, or open air damper slightly for a hotter burn. (see above)
+Burn dry wood, or open air damper slightly for a hotter burn. (see above)